audreylim/go-presenter/README.md

 - Dual screen
 - Syncs both ways
 - Sneak preview of previous and next slide on Presenter
+- Enabling of Presenter mode keeps Presenter features and actions separate from the original `present` app, ie. it will not interfere with the `present` if not enabled

 ## Supported Browsers